DaanMol/blauw.smartgrid/README.md

 *K-means*

 This is an algorithm that is useful just for the third goal of this project.
 The K-means algorithm is a cluster algorithm.
 It calculates the average of all the points in a cluster and moves the centroid to that average location.
 This continues until there is no more change in the clusters.

-Shown below is an plot that represents ten runs of the K-means.
+Shown below is an plot that represents ten runs of the K-means after which the hillclimber is run.
 It renders the relative quality of the solutions in regard to each other.

 ![K-means algorithm relative quality](/Presentation/Images/kmeansx10.png)